 How to Introduce Yourself to Clients and Sponsors of the Project

-How do you introduce yourself to clients and sponsors of your projects, as well as to other main stakeholders?
+How do you introduce yourself to clients and sponsors of your projects and other main stakeholders?

 Again, the process is similar:

 I do recommend that you do it in person if possible.
-If they are overseas for sure do make a video call.
-Let them see you and your expressions and watch for their expressions.
+If they are overseas, for sure, do make a video call.
+Let them see you and your expressions and watch for their faces.

 It will make better contact.